 7 fish to avoid (if you are a beginner…and sometimes forever)

 There is some bad advice out there on the web (and sometimes perpetuated in pet stores) about a few inexpensive and hardy saltwater fish that are purchased as beginner saltwater fish.
 I strongly recommend you just steer clear of the fish in this section

 Not sure why other sites are recommending mollies.
-Look, they’re cheap, ubiquitous and can tolerate full strength saltwater, but just because they can tolerate it doesn’t mean they are a beginner saltwater fish.
+Look, they’re cheap, ubiquitous, and can tolerate full-strength saltwater, but just because they can tolerate it doesn’t mean they are beginner saltwater fish.
 Every molly I’ve ever seen was kept in freshwater in the local fish store.
 Then you have to figure out how to acclimate them to saltwater by slowly increasing the salinity without hurting or killing them.

 Then, you’ll likely be adding them to a tank full of reef fish.
 Mollies are not reef fish.
 I reject the recommendation of this fish as a great beginner saltwater fish, with prejudice.
 Just because you can do it, doesn’t mean you should do it.

-You know what aggressive fish like to do?
-Claim as much territory in your tank, as the other fish will allow, and then defend it by attacking (biting!) anything that swims into it’s territory.
+Do you know what aggressive fish like to do?
+Claim as much territory in your tank, as the other fish will allow, and then defend it by attacking (biting!) anything that swims into its territory.